fortunejs/fortune/README.md

 ## Synopsis

-Fortune.js bridges the gap between client-side and server-side JavaScript by sharing most of the same code.
+Fortune.js facilitates sharing data between client and server by sharing most of the same code.
 The core is a data abstraction layer, which provides querying, persistence, type validation, relationships, and business logic isolation.

-Included networking functions provide a basis for implementing application-level protocols, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and also includes its own [wire protocol](http://fortunejs.com/api/#fortune.net-ws) based on Websocket and MessagePack.
+The included networking functions provide a basis for implementing application-level protocols, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and also includes its own [wire protocol](http://fortunejs.com/api/#fortune.net-ws) based on Websocket and MessagePack.

 ## Example